observIQ/bindplane-agent-ansible/docs/DEVELOPING.md

 Make sure [gcloud ssh is configured](https://cloud.google.com/sdk/gcloud/reference/compute/config-ssh?hl=zh-tw)

-#### Run Tests Locally
+#### Run Tests

-Local testing will use the service account for instance deployment and your personal account for ssh and executing ansible.
+Testing will use the service account for instance deployment and your personal account for ssh and executing ansible.

 - molecule create